event-driven-robotics/HPU_Core/drv/README.md

 	enum rx_err err;
 	uint8_t cnt_val;
 } aux_cnt_t;
 ```
+The *err* member must be filled with 0,1,2 or 3 value meaning repsectively: ko, rx to or of error.
+the *cnt_val* is the value of the threshold.

 ### HPU_IOCTL_GET_AUX_THRS
 It gives the values of the AUX RX Error Threshold register